 Slip And Fall lawyer St. Paul, MN

 A slip-and-fall accident can bruise more than your pride.
-In fact, slip or trip and fall injuries can cause serious injury and leave you out of work for weeks.
+In fact, slip, trip and fall injuries can cause serious injury and leave you out of work for weeks.
 Property owners are responsible for keeping their premises safe for visitors, free of slip and fall hazards or defects that can make an accident more likely.

 Filing a suit for a slip-and-fall accident sometimes gets a bad rap, but if you’re unable to work and have mounting medical bills from an accident you didn’t cause, then you have the right to demand that the at-fault party pay for your losses.
-A skilled St. Paul, MN, slip-and-fall lawyer can build a case of negligence against the property owner and fight for just compensation in your claim.
+Our skilled St. Paul, MN, slip-and-fall lawyer can build a case of negligence against the property owner and fight for just compensation in your claim.
 Contact Bennerotte & Associates, P.A. today for a free consultation.

 Don’t be surprised if the property owner or their insurance company tries to blame you for falling.
 They may claim you were careless, wearing the wrong shoes, or should have known better than to walk where you were walking.
 Insurance companies can get creative when it comes to blaming victims, so you need savvy legal representation to combat their claims.